Podcast Reviews Analysis¶

 save_dataframe_to_sql(reviews_df, conn, "reviews_cleaned")

-reviews_cleaned_df = load_data_from_sql('reviews_cleaned', conn)
+reviews_cleaned_df = load_data_from_sql("reviews_cleaned", conn)

-where the "title" and "content" columns contained non-English content. - to_lowercase: Converted text in the "title" and "content" columns of
+2. to_lowercase: Converted text in the "title" and "content" columns of reviews_df to lowercase.

-. - add_length_column: Added length of the
+5. add_length_column: Added length of the content column reviews_df.

 Exploratory Data Analysis¶